ZJU-FAST-Lab/am_traj/README.md

 - Building

   To build this example, first make sure you have [ROS](http://wiki.ros.org/melodic/Installation/Ubuntu) properly installed.
 Desktop-full install is recommended.
 Second, clone this repository into the __src__ directory of your ROS workspace.
 Rename it am_traj then __move the example1 subdirectory to somewhere else__, because we only consider the building of example0 here.
-Use the following command to install Boost and Eigen if they are not ready.
+Use the following command to install Eigen if they are not ready.

-      sudo apt install libboost-dev libeigen3-dev
+      sudo apt install libeigen3-dev

   Now cd into your current ROS workspace